Your first-year tip for January: ‘Use apps to boost your performance’

 An app with an appropriately informative name, Alertus sends weather, security, or emergency-related notifications from Concordia.

-Given Montreal’s infamously unpredictable weather, this app is tremendously useful in case of power failures, as well as for staying up-to-speed on any emergency.
+Given Montreal’s infamously unpredictable weather, this app is tremendously useful in case of power failures, as well as for staying up-to-speed on emergencies.
 Remember to enter “concordia” as the organization code and you are good to go.

-CamScanner uses your phone’s camera to scan any page or image.
-This comes in extremely handy any time you need to quickly submit formal documents, scan receipts, or borrow a classmate’s notes.
+Scanbot uses your phone’s camera to scan any page or image.
+This comes in extremely handy any time you need to quickly submit formal documents, scan receipts or borrow a classmate’s notes.
 Use the batch mode feature to take multiple pages of scans and save them as one convenient PDF or image file.
+It also uses OCR conversion to make anything you scan fully searchable, which can be extremely useful when navigating a document with many pages.

 Similar alternative app: Office Lens